Sato Nishiki Cherry

 Their affection for Higashine came across in these handwritten notes and filled me with a happy mood.

-I returned to the station to pay my respects to Eisuke Sato, who gave his name to the Sato-nishiki cherry.
+I returned to the station to pay my respects to Eisuke Sato, who gave his name to the Sato Nishiki Cherry.

 Leaving the zelkova tree behind, I traveled five minutes by car to Higashine Elementary School, which is near Higashine Station.
-There I found a bronze statue to Eisuke Sato, inventor of the Sato-nishiki cherry.
+There I found a bronze statue to Eisuke Sato, inventor of the Sato Nishiki Cherry.
 Without further ado, I took a commemorative photo by his side.

-Desserts topped luxuriously with Sato-nishiki!
+Desserts topped luxuriously with Sato Nishiki Cherry!

 I savored a limited seasonal gelato that is so popular, people line up to order it.